 It has been deisgned to help students of communication and media design to improve their working process.
 It is a classic collection of method for user-centered design process.
 From research, to conceptualization, to designing, to testing.

-It was created by HAN (University of Applied Sciences) and AUAS (Amsterdam University of Applied Sciences).CMD (Communication and Media Design) Methods
+It was created by HAN (University of Applied Sciences) and AUAS (Amsterdam University of Applied Sciences).VISIT TOOLBOX

 This toolbox contains 27 'thumballs' which are physical tools for groups to use.